mbalasz/blinkmoji/README.md

 # Blinkmoji

+Interact with each other through emojis displayed on the blinkenlight.

+It's an emoji "chat" web app where you can send any emoji to whoever is in the chat room (currently only one chat room per local network supported) - it'll display that emoji on their blinkenlight device.

+**What is Blinkenlight?**

+Check out fheinz@'s https://github.com/fheinz/Blinkenlights project.
+Blinkenlight is a LED display for pixel art animations.

+This repo forks that project (specifically the `blinken.js` file).

 ## Requirements
 The machine on which the web server is running has two main requirements to work properly: